County Longford Ireland · Co. Longford · Ardagh Save · Share

 Lyons Bar

-Stone-built pub with shop and post office attached, sitting in the centre of the village.
-Built around 1890 and still running.
+A quaint traditional pub built around 1890 with a shop and post office attached, holding a prominent spot in the centre of the village.
+It is the one pub in Ardagh, so the question of where to have a pint answers itself.
 The sort of place you find because you came looking.

 Stories & lore.